ParrotSec/documentation/docs/donate.md

 ## Adopt us on Patreon

-We are now on Patreon to offer you a new way to contribute to Parrot Linux
+We are now on Patreon to offer you a new way to contribute to the Parrot Project

 Adopt us and support our work!